 I love what I’ve done!
 After a month, using stitch markers as milestones throughout each wing, I have a pattern that produces a gorgeous appliqué that can be applied to jackets and purses.
 I even framed the first one because I like insect art, but I don’t like the idea of actual insects being framed.

-I will probably improve upon this as time goes by, because I’m a perfectionist, but the pattern produces the second image you see.
-I’m going to make a small one with size 3 yarn – two sided – and hang it from the rearview mirror in my auto.
+I will probably improve upon this as time goes by.
+I’m going to make a small one with size 3 yarn – two sided – and hang it from the rearview mirror in my car.
 I’ll post pictures of every incarnation!

 Link to pattern here: https://lydiahawk.com/product/pattern-lhd-freeform-crochet-monarch-butterfly-applique/